 All through the fall of last year, after my wife was diagnosed with cancer, I worked tirelessly to get her care.
 No one asked anything about my personal life.
 All discussions were about my wife and her cancer.
 I felt my new life as an out gay man was invisible to my wife and her family, even though my wife, I learned later, had told her family I had been dating a man for some time.
 Their silence was understandable given my wife’s condition, but now I wanted to break through that silence and establish something new.

 If the new chemo drugs are not successful, my wife may only have a few months left to live.
 If the chemo is successful, it may extend her life by another six months or so but it is not a cure.
 Even if this new chemo is effective, and she can tolerate it, one of the two chemo drugs has a maximum number of treatments, because of the toxicity to the heart, and that equates to about six months of chemo treatments.
 Once the drug is stopped the tumors will begin to grow again unless a new effective drug can be found.

 After my wife is gone, life will continue with holidays and birthdays and milestone events.
 It is not likely that she will see her son graduate from college, a thought that makes me terribly sad.
 As I contemplate the future without her, her welcoming and accepting of my partner is a great message to her family and allows me to include my partner in future family events.

 The new future is already beginning.
-I have invited my partner to join my wife, her sister and one of her friends for Passover next Monday.
-It is truly the beginning something new, bringing my old life and new life together.
+I have invited my partner to join my wife, her sister, and one of her friends for Passover next Monday.
+It is truly the beginning of something new, bringing my old life and new life together.